 Frequently Asked Questions

-2. How is quantum optimization different from classical optimization?
+How does quantum optimization compare to classical optimization?

 .png)